 - See any doctor two more times within the next nine months for ADHD follow-up visits.

 Visit the American Academy of Child & Adolescent Psychiatry to learn more about ADHD.
 Or read Understanding ADHD (also available in Spanish) to learn more about treatment and follow-up for children diagnosed with ADHD.

 *According to the American Academy of Child and Adolescent Psychiatry

 Children and teens can show many of the signs of mental health concerns listed on this page, including depression and anxiety.
 If you have any concerns or think your child may be struggling, it is important to get help right away.
 Talk with their pediatrician, family doctor, or find a behavioral health provider who can help.

 The following resources may be helpful for parents:

 Choosing a Mental Health Provider

 If you or a loved one need a mental health provider, you may not be sure where to start.
 It is important to speak with your primary care provider (PCP) first; your PCP will be able to help you identify if there is a problem, and the type of behavioral health provider that may be right for you.
+You do not need a referral from your PCP to see a behavioral health provider.
 Some of the different types of behavioral health providers include: